leeguoo/jekyll-now/_posts/2017-04-16-MTA-auto-extraction.md

 Here,the **url** is the link to the file.
 It can be found in the address field of the broswer.

-The second thing is that the file name **turnstile_170408.txt** contains a six-digit number indicating the date when the file was added.
-Since the data are updated weekly, the dates in the file names are seven day apart.
+#Extract Data from Multiple Files *automatically*
 If we want to extract the data corresponding to a large time window, for example a year (52 weeks), we don't have to input the links manually.
-We can generate them use several lines of codes demonstrated below.
+We can generate them according to the relation between filenames.

 ```python
 import time